Paint Coverage Calculator

 Check your paint tin - typically 10-16m2/L

-How to Use
+How to Use This Paint Coverage Calculator

 Formula

-How many coats do I need?
+How many coats of paint do I usually need?

-Should I buy extra?
+Should I buy extra paint?

 Related Calculators